 In school buildings, where both surfaces and air can serve as sources of infection, schools must pay attention to both routes of exposure.
 It is important, in disinfecting surfaces, to choose both a disinfectant and a mode of application that do not add risk to students, teachers, and custodial staff.
-Beyond Pesticides reviews disinfectant materials and updates recommendations regularly on its website.
+Beyond Pesticides reviews disinfectant materials and updates recommendations regularly on our website.

-Application of disinfectants as a fog or mist is not recommended.
+We do not recommend application of disinfectants as a fog or mist.
 Legally, a disinfectant may not be applied as a fog or mist unless labeled for such a use.
 In addition, some disinfectants, while labeled for fogging, may not kill the coronavirus.
-EPA's List N identifies which application methods are considered effective, in the column labeled, "To kill SARS-CoV-2 (COVID-19), follow disinfection directions for the following pathogen(s)."
+EPA's List N tells which application methods are considered effective, in the column labeled, "To kill SARS-CoV-2 (COVID-19), follow disinfection directions for the following pathogen(s)."
 Electrostatic spraying, as discussed above, is thus far an unproven technology.
 EPA recommends that those with asthma or other respiratory conditions "[u]se products that could reduce your inhalation exposure, such as wipes or dampened towels, to disinfect surfaces.
-These options will substantially lower inhalation exposure compared to iStockphoto/izusek
+These options will substantially lower inhalation exposure compared to sprays, which generate aerosols."
+There does not appear to be a short cut to cleaning and disinfecting safely and effectively.